-Here are some simple home remedies for dry eye syndromes ( that you can try to get immediate and long-term relief:
+Here are 14 simple home remedies for dry eye symptoms (that you can try to get immediate and long-term relief:

 Drink plenty of fluids; we recommend at least 8 glasses per day.
 Water is preferred, but this can include fruit juices, natural beverages, etc., as well.

 Engage in some form of sustained physical activity at least three to four times per week.
 Exercise improves circulation and helps deliver blood and nutrients to the eye.